-The box set “The Capitol Albums, Vol. 2” was then released on April 11th, 2006 and contains the song in stereo and in mono as heard on the original "Early Beatles" album.
+The box set “The Capitol Albums, Vol. 2” was released on April 11th, 2006, and contains the song in stereo and in "Type B" foldover mono as heard on the original "Early Beatles" album.

 September 9th, 2009 was also the date that the box set “The Beatles In Mono” was released.
-This features the original mono mix re-mastered for excellent clarity.
+This features George Martin's second mono mix of "Ask Me Why" remastered for excellent clarity.

 On November 11, 2013, the album "On Air - Live At The BBC Volume 2" was released, which featured an unheard version of "Ask Me Why" that was recorded on September 3rd, 1963 for the radio program "Pop Go The Beatles."

-All of the above performances of “Ask Me Why” occurred before the record was released in Britain, which happened on January 11th, 1963 as the B-side of “Please Please Me.”
+All of the above performances of “Ask Me Why” occurred before the record was released on the Parlophone label in Britain, which happened on January 11th, 1963 as the b-side of “Please Please Me.”

-It’s rather unfortunate that this fine Lennon/McCartney composition has suffered the fate of obscurity, even shortly after its’ initial release.
+It’s rather unfortunate that this fine Lennon / McCartney composition has suffered the fate of obscurity, even shortly after its initial release.
 It’s obvious that The Beatles thought quite a lot of “Ask My Why” at the beginnings of their recording career.
 They decided to pass up auditioning other original compositions, such as the three Lennon / McCartney songs they auditioned for Decca a few months before, in order to premier this newly written gem for George Martin in June of 1962.
-Martin was impressed enough to finally give his approval for it to be recorded as a B-side.
+George Martin was impressed enough to finally give his approval for it to be recorded as a b-side.
 The performance alone, played with confidence and expertise, is proof enough of the pride they felt for the composition.